WathikAhmed/python-image-processing/README.md

 ## How to use
 All functions are written in Python, and each file does a different image processing according to file name.
+Once cloning and opening the repo, create a new folder and call it "source".
+This is where you place images into.
 Use images from [here](https://github.com/WathikAhmed/GAN-images)

 ### main.py
 Runs all image cropping and processing, and outputs to "./Final".